 Usually, customers can skip a week if they do not wish to receive a meal delivery during certain times.

-Many companies also offer different types of meal delivery plans, including:
+Many companies offer various types of meal delivery plans, including:

-- premium or gourmet options with expensive cuts of meat or ingredients
+- premium or gourmet options with expensive ingredients or cuts of meat

 - family-friendly meals suitable for children and those with specific tastes

 - fast-cook meals with ingredients already prepared in some way

 - pescatarian options